mbwatson/renci-publications/README.md

 Find publications on Crossref.org and obtain DOIs for all publications for which DOIs exist.
 For those not possessing a DOI, follow-up steps are to be determined.

-`publications.md` is a list of all harvested citations and DOIs as they are gathered. `dois.txt` contains a list of only DOIs.
-This will be the master list for the next step.
+The `./publications` directory contains lists of all harvested citations and DOIs as they are gathered manually.

+#### Building the Library

+The `./utils` directory contains some utility scripts to automate generating a file of DOIs and turning that into a JSON library of publication metadata

+###### Scrape

+In the `./utils` directory, run `$ python scrape.py` to generate a `dois.txt` file of DOIs.

-#### Fetch Publication Metadata
+###### Fetch Metadata

-Run DOI list through a Python script to fetch the metadata for known DOIs from the Crossref API.

-#### Store

-A master JSON file contains all fetched publication information.
-A general publication object will have the structure shown below.
+In the `./utils` directory, run `$ python build.py` to fetch the metadata for known DOIs from the Crossref API and generate the JSON file `./library/publications.md` of metadata.
+Within it, a general publication object will have the structure shown below.

 ```javascript
 const publications = [